ShreyaPrasad1209/ShreyaPrasad1209/README.md

 👩‍💻 Nowadays, I’m learning Angular and Spring Boot.
 I regularly practice DSA questions on [**LeetCode**](https://leetcode.com/shreyapd06/) and always up for quick coding brainstorming sessions!

-🔥  I am an open source and D&I advocate with side hustles as Product Management and Developer Relations roles.

 ⚡ Fun fact: I have a Computer Engineering background, but most of the credit goes to Google and Stack Overflow 😪